Anomalous non-conservation of fermion/chiral number in Abelian gauge theories at finite temperature: Introduction

 Much less efforts were invested to the study of the Abelian case.
 Besides the works we have already mentioned, Ref. \cite{Long:2013tha} underlined the potential importance of fluctuations of the electromagnetic field for the problem of the chiral charge erasure.
 This question has been also studied recently in \cite{Long:2016uez}; our discussion of the same phenomena in the present paper is considerably different.

 To summarise, the aim of the present work is to elucidate the difference between the Abelian and non-Abelian theories in what concerns the behaviour of the fermionic number at high temperatures.
 This happens to be not as trivial at it may seem.
-As we will discuss in Section~\ref{sec:analytics}, the ground state of an Abelian theory at {\em non-zero} temperatures may have more in common with non-Abelian theories than normally considered, and thus potentially could lead to other possible mechanisms for anomalous fermion number non-conservation, in supplement to the instabilities discussed above.
-This certainly happens in the presence of non-zero magnetic fields, leading to the ground state degenerate with respect to Chern-Simons number.
-To account for fluctuations of Abelian gauge theories at non-zero temperatures, we propose to study numerically a classical Abelian Higgs model with a Chern-Simons term, replacing the theory described by Eq.~(\ref{cl}) with fermions, by a theory in which fermions with non-zero density are integrated out.
+As we will discuss in Section~\ref{sec:analytics}, the ground state of an Abelian theory at {\em non-zero} temperatures, may have more in common with non-Abelian theories than normally considered, potentially leading to other possible mechanisms for anomalous fermion number non-conservation, in supplement to the instabilities discussed before.
+This certainly happens in the presence of a background magnetic field, leading to a ground state degeneracy with respect to the Chern-Simons number.
+To account for fluctuations of Abelian gauge theories at non-zero temperatures, we propose to study numerically a classical Abelian Higgs model with a Chern-Simons term, replacing the theory described by Eq.~(\ref{cl}) with fermions, by a theory where fermions with non-zero density are integrated out.
 This theory and its lattice implementation are discussed in Section~\ref{sec:model}.
-In Section~\ref{sec:diff} we study the diffusion of the Chern-Simons number in the absence of the chemical potential, both without and with an external magnetic field.
+In Section~\ref{sec:diff} we study the diffusion of the Chern-Simons number in the presence of external magnetic fields of various strengths.
 The rate of CS diffusion is known to give the rate of fermion number dilution in non-Abelian gauge theories~\cite{Khlebnikov:1988sr}, and a similar relation is expected to hold in the Abelian case as well.
 We find the rate of CS diffusion as proportional to the square of the magnetic field (an expected result~\cite{Joyce:1997uy,Giovannini:1997eg} but quantified with novel inputs for the pre-factor).
-In Section \ref{sec:dyn} we carry out an analysis of the dynamics of the chemical potential when we assume its initial value is $\mu_o \neq 0$, again both in the absence and presence of an external magnetic field.
 In Section~\ref{sec:conclus} we summarize our results, and discuss their implications and limitations.